tencent-ailab/V-Express/README.md

 **Scenario 1 (A's picture and A's talking video.)
 (Best Practice)**

 If you have a picture of A and a talking video of A in another scene.
 Then you should run the following script.
-Our model is able to generate speaking videos that are consistent with the given video. _Here we only provide some gif results.
-You can see more examples with audio on our [project page](https://tenvence.github.io/p/v-express/)._
+Our model is able to generate speaking videos that are consistent with the given video. _You can see more examples on our [project page](https://tenvence.github.io/p/v-express/)._

 ```shell
 python inference.py \